markusfalk/cd-config-server/README.md

 production.json
 ```

-It currently supports Github and Gitlab as a source of your configuration files.
+It currently supports Github, Gitlab or the local file system as a source of your configuration files.

 ### Independent Lifecyles and Deployments

+Here is where the magic happens and where this configuration server is different from others.

-To make applications and configurations truly independent we need to somehow tell the service which configuration release is compatible with what version of our applications.
+To make applications and configurations truly independent and to avoid lock-step releases with your configuration, we need to somehow tell the service which configuration release is compatible with what version of our applications.

 For that reason each configuration file contains this one additional and obligatory entry: